I don’t want just anyone looking at my personal information – who’ll get to see it?

 They’ll all have their own separate records about the treatment or care you’ve had from them.
 So, for instance, your GP will have information, while any hospital where you’ve had treatment will have its own.
 It’s the same across all the services that have cared for you.

-Now though, as most of these records are electronic, we can start to join them up.
+Now though, as most of these records are electronic, we can start to bring them together.
 By letting the people involved in your care see the bigger picture, you’ll get better care.

 How do I know my information will be safe?

-We will only use your information to support your care.
-We won’t sell it or give it to anyone who shouldn’t have it.
+We won’t sell your information or give it to anyone who shouldn’t have it.

 You can find out more about how the NHS looks after your health records on the NHS Choices website.
 You can do the same for social care records by visiting the Birmingham City Council and Solihull Metropolitan Borough Council websites.